Free Legal Advice Online

 Our free legal service is vital.

-Whether by donating or by persuading your company that training by DLS is important, you can make a vital contribution to our work.
+Whether by donating or by persuading your organisation that training by DLS is important, you can make a vital contribution to our work.

 DLS provides free advice via information, factsheets, training courses and telephone and written advice in areas relevant to people with disabilities and their carers.